Strathnairn

 PROFILE FAQ

-Strathnairn has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally
+Strathnairn has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Territory Battery, Lower Molonglo Water Quality Control Centre Upgrades, Parkwood Urban Release, and Ginninderry Estate - Stages 4-7 (Strathnairn & future Macnamara) are key projects, with the following list detailing those most relevant.
+AreaSearch identified one major project expected to affect this region: Territory Battery.
+Other notable projects include Lower Molonglo Water Quality Control Centre Upgrades, Ginninderry Estate - Stages 4-7 (Strathnairn & future Macnamara), and Parkwood Urban Release.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.